MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/index2.md

 Also, the selling price is being updated to make a profit of 40% of the revised buying price.

 {:start="4"}
-4. Use two SQL queries to alter the buying price and selling price of the relevant product.
+4. Use two SQL queries to alter the buying price and selling price of the relevant product records.

 ## Table: Table5